TigerBSD/TigerBSD/SYSINSTALL.md

 Press F1 to enter the BIOS Setup Utility.

-Navigate to the *Security* menu using the left and right arrow keys of your keyboard.
+Navigate to the *Config* menu using the left and right arrow keys of your keyboard.
+Select *Serial ATA (SATA)* and set *SATA Controller Mode Option* to *AHCI mode*.
+Press Esc on your keyboard to accept and go back to the previous menu.

+Navigate to *Security*.
 Select *Virtualization*.
 Ensure that *Intel (R) Virtualization Technology* is set to *Enabled* and that *Intel (R) VT-d Feature* is set to *Enabled*.
-Press Esc on your keyboard to accept and go back to the previous menu.
+Go back to the previous menu.
 Under *Memory Protection*, ensure *Execution Prevention* is *Enabled*.
-Press Esc on your keyboard to go back to *Security* main menu.
+Go back to the *Security* main menu.

 Navigate to *Startup*.
 Ensure *UEFI/Legacy Boot* is set to *Both* and that *UEFI/Legacy Boot Priority* is set to *UEFI First*.